 Mr. Pengjun Lu has been our chief technology officer since May 2018.
 Prior to joining us, Mr. Lu served as the general manager in charge of search advertising and chief architect in infrastructure team at Baidu from 2014 to early 2018.
 From 2006 to 2014, Mr. Lu worked at Google, most recently as a staff engineer in charge of Shanghai advertising back-end team, and received the Google Founders Award for the QueST project.
-Mr. Lu received a Master's degree in computer science and technology from Wuhan University.
+Mr. Lu received a Master's degree in computer science and technology from Fudan University, and a Bachelor's degree in computer science and technology from Wuhan University.